agatakolohe/Animal-Shelter/README.md

 * Clone this repository
 * Open with VS code to edit
-* Go to Gh Pages to view in browser
+* Go to GH Pages to view in browser

 ## Known Bugs